bitemyapp/revise/README.md

 `([item])`

 Parse a clojure value to construct a json value.
 Strings, keywords, numbers, vectors, maps and booleans are allowed.
+This is the equivalent of `expr` in python. **Note that since these queries are functions and not methods, this function is hardly ever needed since it is already implicit.**

 ```clojure
 (r/parse-val [1 false "hello" :goodbye {:a 1}])